JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Word and Pdf readers
     - function (on Canvas Server) to add lat/long to a DS
     - MELT function (Pandas) to un-pivot data, and then test with the World Bank (or other economical data)
+    - Consider a multi-server setup, where a company has many branches.
+    - Testing: get an autmated way to test all routes, as well as the desired response for set records
+    -

     Data Confidentiallity: